entron/entity-embedding-rossmann/README.md

 After the script finishes it will generate a file `predictions.csv` which is used for submission to Kaggle.

+You can anaylize the embeddings with the ipython notebook included.
+This is the learned embeeding of German States printed in 2D:

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~entron/0.embed"></iframe>

+and this is the learned embeddings of 1115 Rossmann stores printed in 3D.

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~entron/2.embed"></iframe>

 Acknowledge:

 Thank our founder Ozel Christo, Andrei Ciobotar and all colleagues at Neokami for supporting and encouragement!